1964 ALASKA EARTHQUAKE FATALITIES

 Twenty eight adults and children were

-on the Valdez dock watching the "M.V.CHENA"
+on the Valdez dock watching the

-unload it's freight when the earthquake struck.
-The crew (as was custom)
+"M.V.CHENA" unload it's freight when the earthquake

-had been throwing candy and oranges to the children on the dock.
+the children on the dock.

-The earthquake quickly turned the glacieal
+The earthquake quickly turned the glacial

-sediment along the waterfront, into liquid mud and a 4,000' x 600'
+sediment along the waterfront, into "liquid mud" and

-section of it slid out into Port Valdez, displacing the water and
+a huge 4,000' x 600' section of it slid out into

-collapsing the dock, warehouse, packing
+Port Valdez, displacing the water and collapsing the dock, warehouse,

 The next 30' wave reached the business

-district of Valdez and heavily damaged
+district of Valdez and heavily

-40% of the businesses.
-The Union Oil tanks ruptured
+damaged 40% of the businesses.
+The Union

-were crippled.
-The entire town was damaged beyond repair
+sewer and phones were crippled.
+The entire town

-in less than 10 minutes!!
-Three years later, the whole
+was damaged beyond repair in less than 10 minutes!!

-town of Valdez was moved to a safer location, 4 miles away.
+Three years later, the town of Valdez was moved to a

 Four more men lost their lives, indirectly

-due to the earthquake, when they crashed their plane on take-off 4/25/1964.
+due to the earthquake, when they crashed their plane on

-They were Alaska National Guard members who were in Valdez delivering
+take-off 4/25/1964.
+They were Alaska National Guard members

-humanitarian aid to the devestated town of Valdez.
-Their deaths brought
+town of Valdez.
+Their deaths brought the total number of lives

-the total number of lives lost in Valdez to 37.
+lost in Valdez to 37.

 SEWARD